getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 ### Set Iterators

-Sets have the same iterators as maps.
+Sets have the same iterator methods as maps.
 Their behavior is different for sets, but symmetric with the behavior of map iterators.
 Consider:

 ```js
 var s = new Set();